Transmission1-Speed CVT w/OD

 Body StyleSport Utility

-There are five different versions of the Mitsubishi Outlander for 2018: the ES, the SE, the SEL, the Hybrid and the GT.
-The GT is only available with an all-wheel drivetrain while all other trims can be had in either front- or all-wheel drive form.
-Among 4-cylinder models, the 2018 Mitsubishi Outlander is offered with two different engines: a 166-horsepower, 2.4L 4-cylinder engine, or a 224-hp, 3.0L V6.
+There are four different versions of the Mitsubishi Outlander for 2015: the ES FWD (front-wheel drive), the SE FWD, the SE S-AWC (all-wheel drive) and the GT S-AWC.
+Among 4-cylinder models, the 2015 Mitsubishi Outlander is offered with two different engines: a 166-horsepower, 2.4L 4-cylinder engine, or a 224-hp, 3.0L V6.
 Four-cylinder models include a continuously variable automatic transmission (CVT), while shifting in V6 models is handled by a conventional 6-speed automatic.
-If buyers want the V6, they should opt for the GT model.
+If buyers want the V6, they need to get the top GT model.
 The layout underneath the Outlander is like that of most crossovers in this class, with MacPherson struts in front and a multi-link rear suspension.
-An electric power steering system helps provide good weighting and responsiveness and also reduces fuel consumption.
-EPA gas mileage ratings for the 4-cylinder models ranges up to 25 mpg city, 31 mpg highway.
-The Outlander may not present as a hard-core off-roader, but it has enough toughness and ground clearance to get through loose, rocky trails and the occasional forest road.
+A new electric power steering system helps provide good weighting and responsiveness and also reduces fuel consumption.
+EPA gas mileage ratings for the 4-cylinder models ranges up to 25 mpg city, 31 highway.
+The Outlander isn't a serious off-roader, although it has enough toughness (and ground clearance) to get through areas that are somewhat loose and rocky.
 S-AWC models (with all-wheel drive) include an electronically controlled center coupling, with an open rear differential; the system is supplemented by an active front differential that helps get the torque split correct between front wheels--especially of help in low-traction situations like ice, snow and mud.
 In all models, the second row can fit up to three, and it's 60/40 split, with the seatbacks folding forward for more cargo capability or reclining--and there are adjustments for sliding fore and aft as well.
-The third row can fit two, and it's split 50/50, with a fold-flat mechanism.
-With both rows folded, the Outlander has up to 128 cubic feet of cargo space.
-Equipment included on base ES models of the 2018 Outlander includes automatic climate control, rear-seat heat ducts, remote keyless entry, heated side mirrors, cruise control, steering-wheel audio controls and a 6-speaker sound system with 140 watts.
-Stepping up to the SE adds dual-zone climate control, heated seats, a passive-entry system and touch-screen audio with a USB port, Bluetooth and HD Radio.
-SEL trims add a power sunroof, power tailgate, a premium Rockford-Fosgate sound system and SiriusXM satellite radio.
-Top of the line Outlander GT models come with rain-sensing wipers, standard multi-view camera and heated steering wheel, an 8-way power driver seat, auto-dimming rearview mirror, a power liftgate and leather seat trim.
-High-tech safety come standard on the SEL and GT which include adaptive cruise control, forward collision mitigation and Blind Spot Warning, Lane Change Assist, Rear Cross Traffic Alert and rain-sensing wipers.
+The third row can fit two, and it's 50/50 split, with a fold-flat mechanism.
+With both rows folded, the Outlander has up to 128.6 cubic feet of cargo space, which is enough to swallow pieces of furniture, or several large parcels.
+Equipment included even on base ES models of the 2015 Outlander includes automatic climate control, rear-seat heater ducts, remote keyless entry, heated side mirrors, cruise control, steering-wheel audio controls and a 6-speaker sound system with 140 watts.
+Step up to the SE and it comes with dual-zone climate control, heated seats, a passive-entry system and touch-screen audio with a USB port, Bluetooth and HD Radio.
+Top of the line Outlander GT models come with HID headlamps, special side beltline trim and other items, while they can be optioned with a GT Premium Package that adds leather upholstery, a power sunroof, a remote tailgate, a power driver's seat and the top 710-watt Rockford Fosgate premium sound system.
+That upgraded audio system includes a 7-inch touch panel with voice commands, while the audio system in the base model includes a 6.1-inch touch screen.
+On SE and GT models several active-safety technologies are included, such as Adaptive Cruise control, which will keep a set following distance behind the vehicle ahead; Forward Collision Mitigation, which will warn of vehicles or obstructions ahead and then automatically brake to help cut the severity of a collision; and Lane Departure Warning, which finds lane markings and warns the driver if he or she is veering out of the lane.